-- If you are lucky enough to get hired on a project, whether it be film, televison, games or any other type of media, you will likely be working with a director.
-They are there to lead the way with the overall vision for the film, and they are essentially in control of what makes it in to the movie and what gets thrown out.
+- When you get hired on a project, you will likely be working with a director.
+They will lead the way with the overall vision for the film, and are essentially in control of what makes it in to the movie and what gets thrown out.

-- Many directors are excellent at working with music, having worked with many different composers and gradually learned all of the useful terminology.
-However, there will always be some who just don't understand the way music is produced, how difficult it can be to keep up with their ever changing edits, and the effect it has on the film and it's viewers.
+- Many directors are excellent at working with music, however, there will always be some who don't understand the way music is produced, how difficult it can be to keep up with their ever changing edits, and the effect it has on the film and it's viewers.

 - No matter what the situation is, you should always try to remain friends and on each others side.
-You need to remember that you are there to provide a service, and that by taking the job you are agreeing to work with them to realise their vision.
-If you are friends then you will always be able to work out the issue without things getting too stressful, and it will hopefully lead to you getting hired again in the future.
+You are there to provide a service, and that by taking the job you are agreeing to work with them to realise their vision.

-- In order to have an effective conversation with your director, you should try to describe music in an emotional sense, rather than technical.
-This is because they are very accustom to speaking in emotional terms when talking to other departments on the film, such as the actors, production designers, editors, sound designers and more.
+- Try to describe music in an emotional sense, rather than technical.
+This is because directors are very accustom to speaking in emotional terms when talking to other departments on the film, such as the actors, production designers, editors, sound designers and more.

-- It's unlikely that the director will know much musical terminology, and by using it too often you risk alienating them.
-You should use lots of adjectives to discuss the emotion of the scene and the music that is needed.
+- You should use lots of adjectives to discuss the emotion of the scene and the music that is needed.
 This way you are more likely to hit the mark when trying to create your music, and they are more likely to enjoy talking about it with you.

 - For example, if you were discussing an action scene with them and you were about to write a fast action cue, you may use words like 'rhythmic', 'pulsing', rather than 'ostinato' or 'riff'.